Five of the gayest telly shows you must watch NOW!

 Find the show on Netflix

-If you’re a fan of trashy reality shows like Big Brother and Love Island then you will love this wickedly dark tongue-in-cheek drama set behind the scenes of a Bachelor-style dating show.
+If you’re a fan of trashy reality shows like Big Brother, Too Hot To Handle and Love Island then you will love this wickedly dark tongue-in-cheek drama set behind the scenes of a Bachelor-style dating show.

 Each of the four series offers us a candid insight into the mad world of reality TV shows, in which producers will stop at nothing to make the contestants of Everlasting do what they want.